fyang623/Artificial-Intelligence-Planning/README.md

 ## Part 2:
 In this part two stochastic shortest-path (SSP) algorithms were implemented to deal with the nondeterminism of the steering result.
 For the comparison to be interesting, I selected `LAO*` and `UCT` (see algorithms 2 & 3). `LAO*` is a combination of best-first search and dynamic programming; it generalizes `A*` and handles cyclic search spaces.
 Meanwhile, `UCT` is an example of online probabilistic planning technique; it is Monte Carlo Tree Search with a sampling strategy that allows to further explore promising actions and prune out rapidly inferior options.

 Both `LAO*` and `UCT` can use each of the 4 heuristics described in part 1, giving 8 possible combinations.
-To compare the performance of the two algorithms, I used `h_walldist` in all of the experiments.
+To compare the performance of the two algorithms, `h_walldist` was used in all experiments.

+The numbers of moves that LAO*/UCT takes to reach the goal are ploted against the amount of search time in figure 5 & 6.

+The probabilities of car accidents versus amount of search time are shown in figure 7 & 8.

 ### Author